deadlydog/PowerShell.tiPS/ReadMe.md

 ### ⬆ Automatic updates

 New tips are obtained by updating the tiPS module.
-Instead of remembering to manually update the module to see up-to-date tips, you can have the module automatically update itself by running:
+Instead of remembering to manually update the module, you can have the module automatically update itself by running:

 ```powershell
 Set-TiPSConfiguration -AutomaticallyUpdateModule Weekly